+5. Change of Sire or Dam.

-- Castration.
-After a stallion is castrated, the date of castration and the Certificate of Registration must be submitted to the Association.
-Proper notation will be made and the Certificate of Registration will be returned to the recorded owner showing the horse as a gelding. - 3.
-Name Change.
-A horse's name may be changed by the recorded owner if the requirements of Section IV., K., of this Chapter are met. - 4.
-Sire, Dam, or Foaling Date. - a.
-A change of sire, dam or foaling date will require the following requirements be met, except as described in Subsection 4. b., below. - 1) A properly completed Registration Application must be submitted. - 2) A properly completed Breeders Certificate must be submitted. - 3) A properly completed Stallion Breeding Report must be submitted. - 4) A statement from the owner of the dam at the time of foaling, or from the person applying for registration, giving details as to why the horse was incorrectly registered must be submitted. - 5) The genetic information of the subject horse, its sire and dam must be placed on permanent record with the Association and the foal must be qualified genetically as the offspring of the reported sire and dam. - 6) Payment of any applicable fees in effect at time of change. - b.
+- a.
+A change of sire or dam will require the following requirements be met, except as described in Subsection 5.b., below. - 1) A properly completed Registration Application must be submitted. - 2) A properly completed Breeders Certificate must be submitted. - 3) A properly completed Stallion Breeding Report must be submitted.

+- 4) A statement from the owner of the dam at the time of foaling, or from the person applying for registration, giving details as to why the horse was incorrectly registered must be submitted. - 5) The genetic information of the subject horse, its sire and dam must be placed on permanent record with the Association and the foal must be qualified genetically as the offspring of the reported sire and dam - 6) Payment of any applicable fees in effect at time of change. - b.
 When the correct parentage has been established by genetic testing and parentage verification, the Registration Advisory Committee may, in the interest of fairness and equity towards an innocent third party, authorize the corrected Certificate of Registration and/or Stallion Breeding Report, if these documents cannot be reasonably obtained under the particular circumstance.

-5. Death.
+6. Death.

 - a.
 Upon the death of a registered horse, its Certificate of Registration and a statement by the owner indicating the date and cause of death should be sent to the Association for recording.
 The Association will return the Certificate of Registration to the owner. - b.
 All registered Paso Fino horses will be presumed to be deceased thirty (30) years after their recorded date of birth.
-The responsibility to notify the Association if any horse over thirty (30) years of age is living rests with the owner
+The responsibility to notify the Association if any horse over thirty (30) years of age is living rests with the owner.